hallgaeuer/azerothcore-wotlk/README.md

 #### Thorim

 * Players do not need to remain in the arena:
-* * Arena mobs don't continously spawn
+* * Only the first batch of arena mobs will spawn
 * * Thorim doesn't summon Lightning Orbs when no one is in the arena
+* Unbalancing Strike: Doesn't reduce defense skill (even though the client still displays the defence reduction)

 #### Freya